mesocentre-mcia/brocoli/README.rst

 * ``iRODS default resource`` - the iRODS resource to use (optional)
-* ``Remember password`` - check if you want Brocoli to store your iRODS password (**dangerous**: although Brocoli scrambles the stored password, it may be easy to unscramble if someone gained acces the that value)
+* ``Remember password`` - check if you want Brocoli to store your iRODS password (**dangerous**: although Brocoli scrambles the stored password, it may be easy to unscramble for someone who gained access to that value)
 * ``iRODS password``

 Now, you should be able to switch to the newly created connection by following: